 My second session, I´m bursting with both excitement and apprehension.
 Working from home means that I´m constantly distracted, and if I´m not actually distracted, then I find things to distract myself with – hanging up the washing, taking out the rubbish – as if everything needs to be perfect before I can start!?
 Eventually, I settle in, set up my table, pull out my art materials and look at the brief in front of me.
 For a short moment, I panic, remembering that I hadn’t quite finished my homework… what if it´s important?
 What if it isn´t?
 Nobody´s there to ask for it, and nobody will reprimand me for not having it ready… only my inner critic.
 I relax.
 I close my eyes, breathe in deeply and breathe out, observing my breath, immediately I start to feel calmer.
 I let go.
 After 10 minutes of meditation, I open my eyes and light a candle.
 This is a wonderful ritual and I´m wondering if I should integrate it into my daily routine before starting work in the morning – just taking a small moment to connect, set an intention and light a candle, to help remind myself to stay in the now.

 During the warm-up exercise, we are requested to re-read our poem from last week, select a phrase or word and then select two images from magazines and collage them until they are “one”.
 Following the meditation, I intuitively found my phrase “Guided by the light”, and within what seemed like seconds, I found two fitting images.
-Trying not to judge, just feel – but it´s so difficult not to judge, my mind is already judging before I an even say S T O P. “These are perfect, cool, interesting…” The images inspire me and I quickly start working them.
-I´m surprised at how dark my colours are – I thought I´m trying to express light?
+Trying not to judge, just feel – but it´s so difficult not to judge, my mind is already judging before I can even say S T O P. “These are perfect, cool, interesting…” The images inspire me and I quickly start working them.
+I´m surprised at how dark my colours are – I thought I was trying to express light.
 Instead, I find myself working with a deep sea green, emerald, yellow, white… I work with pastels and paint, but mostly pastels to bring the images together.
 I´m fascinated by that which emerges on the canvas in front of me.
 It appears mysterious, ethereal.
 I work some more, even though my time is up for this part, but that´s okay, it simply means I´ll have a bit less time for the next part.

 The theme of light is very important to me.
 Light & water.
 It´s a recurring theme in many of my paintings.

-But, light needs dark to shine bright?
+But, light needs dark to shine bright.
 Does it?
 What about white or golden light?
 How strong does the contrast need to be?
 How deep do I need to dive?
 I am using a dark, deep, sea green, which reminds me of the ocean, a symbol for the soul.
-I find the deep green surprisingly calming, soothing, it gives me a feeling of safety.
+I find the deep green surprisingly calming, and soothing, it gives me a feeling of safety.
 Deep blue indigo hues start to mingle with the sea green.
 A sense of depth, “…deep within the center of my being, is an endless source of healing & loving energy…” The lights shine brightly.
-Like the stars in a night sky.
+Like the stars in the night sky.
 I´m reminded of the fact that we are all stars.

 The session left me inspired & curious to discover more… about myself and this creative process.
 Namasté.
-Thank you Michelle!